Skip to Content

 What is Javan Rhino?

-How big is Javan Rhino habitat?
+How big is the Javan Rhino habitat?

-The Javan rhino was hunted to extinction on the Malay Peninsula by 1932, according to some accounts.
+As reported by some accounts, the Javan rhino was hunted to extinction on the Malay Peninsula by 1932.
 The last ones on Sumatra perished during World War II.
 They were gone from Chittagong and the Sunderbans by the middle of the 20th century.
+The Vietnamese rhinoceros was thought extinct across mainland Asia by the conclusion of the Vietnam War.

 Where do Javan Rhinos live?

-Even the most optimistic scenario forecasts less than a hundred Javan rhinos in existence today.
+Even the most optimistic scenario forecasts less than a hundred Javan rhinos today.
 They are one of the world’s most endangered species, with estimates suggesting only a few hundred exist.
 The Ujung Kulon National Park on Java’s western extremity is home to the last known population of Javan rhinoceros.

 Why are Javans Rhinos endangered?

-The most serious hazard to the Javan rhino is the tiny size of the remaining populations.
+The most serious hazard to the Javan rhino is the tiny size of the remaining population.
 This leads to inbreeding and loss of genetic diversity and vitality.
 The two habitats where Javan rhinos live are safe, but they are too limited for the species’ long-term survival.

-Poaching, habitat loss, and declining population are among the rhino’s most significant problems.
+Poaching, habitat loss, and declining population are the Rhino’s most significant problems.
 Habitat destruction and loss for agriculture and construction are additional dangers to the rhino populations.
 Although habitat is not presently a limiting factor, neither of the two remaining habitats is big enough to allow significant expansion of the rhino population now or in the future.

 Other Species Profiles